WildernessLabs/Meadow/README.md

 ## Development Environment Requirements

-Mac is required to build the various pieces of Meeadow.
+Mac is required to build the various pieces of Meadow.
 We hope to remove this requirement in the future, but it's non-trivial.
 If you don't have a mac, you can run [MacOS in a VM on Windows](https://techsviewer.com/install-macos-mojave-vmware-windows/).

 ## Development Build Instructions